-This Condition requires that Prospect guarantee the satisfaction of, and pay, all obligations owed by the Rhode Island Hospitals for PACE financing, including all debt service payments, fines, penalties and any other PACE related costs and expenses during the period of Prospect's ownership of PCC and the Rhode

-Island Hospitals, and enter into an agreement prior to closing of the Proposed Transaction to meet this obligation.
+This Condition requires that Prospect guarantee the satisfaction of, and pay, all obligations owed by the Rhode Island Hospitals for PACE financing, including all debt service payments, fines, penalties and any other PACE related costs and expenses during the period of Prospect's ownership of PCC and the Rhode Island Hospitals, and enter into an agreement prior to closing of the Proposed Transaction to meet this obligation.

 In the quarter ended June 30, 2021, RSM obtained and read the PACE Payment and Reimbursement Agreement, dated May 27, 2021 ("PACE Agreement").
-Section 1 of the PACE Agreement states, "PMH hereby agrees to directly pay or reimburse: (i) RWMC for all amounts payable by RWMC under or with respect to the RWMC PACE Agreements as and when payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in RWMC, and (ii) SJHSRI for all amounts payable by SJHSRI under or with respect to the SJHSRI PACE Agreements as and when payable from the date of this Agreements as and when payable from the date of this Agreements as and when payable by SJHSRI."
+Section 1 of the PACE Agreement states, "PMH hereby agrees to directly pay or reimburse: (i) RWMC for all amounts payable by RWMC under or with respect to the RWMC PACE Agreements as and when payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in RWMC, and (ii) SJHSRI for all amounts payable by SJHSRI under or with respect to the SJHSRI PACE Agreements as and when payable from the date of this Agreements as and when payable from the date of this Agreements as and when payable by SJHSRI under or with respect to the SJHSRI PACE Agreements as and when payable from the date of this Agreement through PMH's ownership, directly or indirectly, of any interest in SJHSRI."
 We also obtained and read the PACE Financing Agreements.

 Prospect provided the PACE Financing Agreement, including Installment Payment Schedules contained in Schedule III of the PACE Agreement for both RWMC and OLF (SJHSRI), as well as each bank remittance advice that demonstrated payments made during the period in question.
 We then agreed payments made to Installment Payment Schedules.
-Table 8.1 below reflects the required installment payments due under the PACE obligations for the quarter ended March 31, 2022.
+Table 8.1 below reflects the required installment payments due under the PACE obligations for the quarter ended December 31, 2022.
 All payment amounts were traced to bank remittance advice without exception.